Appearance

 });

-This simulates dropping from WiFi without backup connection being available.
+This simulates dropping from WiFi without a backup connection being available.

 If you determine that the game is functioning as desired, but the default time limits in Metaplay SDK are unsuitable, you can change them.
 The connectivity rules and settings are defined in the following places: